vgallet/workshop-kafka-streams/README.md

 ### TODO 03 - Unit Testing

 It can be a pain in the neck to set up a working environment to test a topology.
-Using Docker and particularly TestContainers the work can be reduced, however you can unit test your topology using `kafka-streams-test-utils`.
+Using Docker and particularly TestContainers the work can be reduced, however you can unit test your topology using the library `kafka-streams-test-utils`.

 In the `kafka-streams-big-amount` project, go to the test class `KafkaStreamsApplicationAlertBigAmountTest`, using the method `createInputTopic` on `topologyTestDriver` create an instance of `TestInputTopic` to produce the two instances of bankTransfer `firstBankTransfer` and `secondBankTransfer`.
 Then, using the method `createOutputTopic` create an instance of `TestOutputTopic` to assert that the records produced are correctly filtered.